tlswg/tls13-spec/draft-ietf-tls-tls13.md

 inter-connection mechanism for replay protection for data sent by the client in the first flight.

-The "ticket_age" parameter in the client's "early_data" extension SHOULD be used by servers to limit the time over which the first flight might be replayed.
+The "obfuscated_ticket_age" parameter in the client's "early_data" extension SHOULD be used by servers to limit the time over which the first flight might be replayed.
 A server can store the time at which it sends a server configuration to a client, or encode the time in a ticket.
 Then, each